AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 > As an administrator, you can also choose to view the list of files by filenames in the Editor.
 Select the **File name** option under the **Editor files display configuration** section in **User preferences**.

 75 files are loaded at a time.
 Each time you select **Load more**… 75 files are loaded, and the button stops being displayed when all the files have been listed.
 This batch loading is efficient, and you can access the files faster in comparison to loading all the files existing in a folder.

->[!NOTE]
->
-> You can also choose to enable paginated loading in the Explorer/Repository panel for improved performance when working with large repositories.
-This feature is disabled by default.
-To enable it, contact the Customer Success team.
-For more details on the paginated loading experience and related performance enhancements, view [Paginated loading in Explorer or Repository](/web-editor-other-features.md#paginated-loading-experience).

 You can easily navigate to the required file within DAM and open it in the Editor.
 If you have the required access to edit the file, then you can do so.